Charlie Kirk’s 'renting class' prophecy resurfaces as Trump, Mamdani focus on affordability

 Resurfaced comments from the late Charlie Kirk warned that Zohran Mamdani’s victory was the result of young Americans having become a 'permanent renting class'(Getty Images)

-Kirk, the Turning Point USA founder who was assassinated in September 2025, had predicted in a July 11 appearance on 'Fox & Friends' that the economic despair of young Americans would pave the way for leaders like Mamdani.
+Kirk, the Turning Point USA founder who was killed in September 2025, had predicted in a July 11 appearance on 'Fox & Friends' that the economic despair of young Americans would pave the way for leaders like Mamdani.

 OREM, UTAH - SEPTEMBER 10: Charlie Kirk appears at Utah Valley University on September 10, 2025 in Orem, Utah.
 Kirk, founder of Turning Point USA, was speaking at his